lhelwerd/expression-parser/README.md

 - Errors from parsing or evaluating the expression are raised as `SyntaxError` with appropriate context parameters to make error display easier (works with default traceback output).
-- A successful parse yields the result of the evaluated expression, and a separate property `used_variables` provides a set of variable names used in the evaluation.
+- A successful parse yields the result of the evaluated expression.
+Successful assignments of variables are stored in a property `modified_variables`.
+  A separate property `used_variables` provides a set of variable names used in the evaluation of the expression excluding the assignment targets.
-- Supports both Python 2.7 and 3.6 AST syntax tree
+- Supports both Python 2.7 and 3.6 AST syntax trees.
 - Python 3+ conventions are used whenever possible: Specifically, the division operator `/` always returns floats instead of integers, and `True`, `False` and `None` are reserved named constants and cannot be overridden through the